neallivesay/simple-ntl-for-fhe/README.md

-# A simple Number Theoretic Library for FHE
+# simple Number Theoretic Library for FHE

 A small library of functions for implementing negacyclic convolution (aka "polynomial multiplication"), the main operation in (most) Fully